 - a high temperature

-These symptoms aren't always caused non-Hodgkin’s lymphoma but if you have them, see your GP.
+These symptoms aren't always caused by non-Hodgkin lymphoma, but if you have them, see your GP.

-If you’re diagnosed with non-Hodgkin’s Lymphoma, these tests will also look at whether the cancer has spread and how big it is.
-This is described by the ‘stage’ of the disease; from stage 1 (no spread) to stage 4 (extensive spread).
+If you’re diagnosed with non-Hodgkin lymphoma, tests will look at whether or not the cancer has spread and how big it is.
+This is described by the ‘stage’ of the disease; from stage 1 (the cancer has stayed within the organ it started in) to stage 4 (the cancer has spread from where it started to another part of the body).
+See Related information for explanations of the terminology used in cancer.

-Your treatment will depend on the type of non-Hodgkin’s lymphoma you have and whether it has spread.
-Not all non-Hodgkin’s lymphomas require treatment immediately – low grade ones may need little or no treatment for months or years.
+Your treatment will depend on the type of non-Hodgkin lymphoma you have and whether or not it has spread.
 The main types of treatment are chemotherapy, radiotherapy and monoclonal antibody therapy.
 You may receive more than one type of treatment.

 A team of professionals, called a multidisciplinary team (MDT), will guide you through your treatment.
 This team may include: